Giovanni Aloi

-Giovanni Aloi (born 1976) is an author and curator specializing in the representation of nature in modern and contemporary art.
+Giovanni Aloi (born 1976) is an Italian author and curator specializing in the representation of nature in modern and contemporary art.
 He teaches art history and visual culture at School of the Art Institute of Chicago.
 He is the Founder and Editor in Chief of Antennae: The Journal of Nature in Visual Culture and is the co-editor of the University of Minnesota Press book series Art after Nature.
 Aloi is also USA correspondent for Esse Magazine Art+Opinion.

 Education

 Aloi studied history of art and art practice in Milan at the Liceo Artistico S. Marta and moved to London in 1997 where he gained a BTEC in Photographic Studies and Printing Technique at the London College of Communication.
 He then furthered his education at Goldsmiths University with a Post Graduate Diploma in Art History (2003), an MA in Visual Culture (2004), and Ph.D. on the subject of Natural History and Contemporary Art (2014).